Giving to this Project.

 The Church Meeting of 21st March 2018 agreed to move forward with this work.
 The project cost is estimated at around £159,000.
 We will only proceed when we either have this money or it is pledged.
 We pray that these gifts and commitments will arrive as soon as possible to enable planning to commence.

-Sutton Coldfield Baptist Church was founded in 1908, and since then there have been moments when the leaders and members/congregation have heard God calling them to do something different and new, always with the purpose of glorifying our Lord Jesus Christ, and making Him known.
+There have been numerous moments in the past 110 years when the leaders and members and congregation of Sutton Coldfield Baptist Church have heard God calling them to do something different and new, always with the purpose of glorifying our Lord Jesus Christ, and making Him known.